- Building Department

 irrigated soccer fields and a play area.

-The Compuware Company developed a first class ice arena on Beck Road which is home to the Plymouth Whalers Hockey Team.
+The Compuware Company developed a first class ice arena on Beck Road which is home to USA Hockey.
 This facility is also open to the general public for ice skating and other activities, such as concerts.
 It also houses an excellent restaurant, CJ's Brewing Company Taproom.

 The St. Johns Seminary and Golf Course on Five Mile Road is another example of a private/public partnership.
 The Seminary property is owned by the Archdiocese of Detroit and had not been used for some time.
 Mr. Pulte of the Pulte Corporation personally developed a master plan for the property as a retreat, convention center, golf course and golf school.
 As a result, the property has been modernized, keeping the original architecture and is once again being used to its full potential.
 The Inn at St. John’s, a 118-room luxury hotel, opened in 2006 and is host to the Concours d’Elegance of America at St. John’s.